rkuma183/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 ## Terminal File Listing Home Folder #

-By default, the terminal shows the hard drive and lowest level file folder name, in white letters over black.
+By default, the Terminal shows the hard drive and lowest level file folder name, in white letters over black.

 0. To show the present (current) working directory (folder):